2013 has been a very long year for all of us and I... Read more

 - Academic Manager, Prime Learning and the Australian College of Training and Employment

-Jenny Field is the Academic Manager of Prime Learning and the Australian College of Training and Employment.
+Jenny Field is the Academic Manager of Evocca College and Evocca Workplace Training.
 These RTOs deliver accredited training to over 5,000 students per year, specialising in traineeships, workplace and focussed classroom delivery.

-Prior to Prime, Jenny owned and operated Specialised Training Services for 10 years and understands the concerns and needs of small private providers.
+Prior to Evocca, Jenny owned and operated Specialised Training Services for 10 years and understands the concerns and needs of small private providers.

 Jenny has worked in the adult education field since 1990, and is passionate about providing tailored training to students.
 Jenny has successfully implemented alternative education programs, community mentoring training, structured workplace delivery, and vocational training partnerships in schools and for industry.

-Jenny serves on other committees and boards in Queensland, including SCISCO Career Pathways.
-QLD Overseas Student Foundation, the QLD Vet PD Steering Committee, and the Logan Industry, Schools and Community Taskforce.
+Jenny is currently on the board of NCVER, Queensland VET Inclusive Learning Advisory Committee and the QLD Vet PD Steering Committee and has previously served on committees and boards in Queensland, including SCISCO Career Pathways, QLD Overseas Student Foundation, and the Logan Industry, Schools and Community Taskforce.

 - Director representing South Australia (since 2010)